wduquette/pen/devnotes/Managing Pen State in Stencil.md

 - If you remember to use it.
 - All variables used in the lambda must be effectively final, which becomes a nuisance very quickly.
     - Or you have to break up your drawing into multiple methods.

+However, the Tcl API can easily provide this.

 ### Option D: Stencil::draw(StencilDrawing)